scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 One thing is to be able to gather crutial information about a simulation yet another challenging one is to be able to recreate the same execution context as when the simulation was done the first time.
 Sometimes an action as simple as upgrading a library can have terrible and not easy to determine consequences on the outputs.
-It is impossible to consistently reproduce a simulation accross platforms and machines if we do not have an uniform and portable way of constraining the whole simulation execution.
+It is impossible to consistently reproduce a simulation accross platforms and machines if we do not have an uniform and portable way to bundle the whole simulation execution environment.

 We think that containers based systems [Bottomley2014]_ are a possible solution to ensure the consistency of the operating system and dependencies on